Media Economics & Policy

 About this Research Area

-Within the Media and Society programme, the Media Economics and Policy (MEP) unit focuses on analyzing and ensuring the economic and cultural sustainability of content production, aggregation and consumption.
-Our research projects cover both market and policy aspects for a multitude of creative sectors, from publishing and cultural heritage to broadcasting, film, video games, music and documentary filmmaking.
-Researchers within this unit work on fundamental and applied research tracks seeking to advance knowledge on how digitization, internationalization and platformization have affected business models of traditional media players, how these media players innovate and interact with new players, and how governments contribute to sustaining or boosting local media ecosystems.
+Researchers in the MEP unit work on fundamental and applied research tracks seeking to advance knowledge on how digitalization, internationalization, and platformisation are impacting the business models of traditional media players, how these media players innovate and interact with new players, and how governments contribute to sustaining or strengthening local media ecosystems.

-Methodologically, we combine qualitative and quantitative research methods (impact assessments, scenario-building, financial monitoring, business modelling, document analysis, mapping, quick-scan, case studies, stakeholder consultations, survey and data-scraping), with a clear focus on advancing academic insights in the field of media policy and media economics, and with a clear objective to critically contribute to societal and industry debates.
+Methodologically, we combine qualitative and quantitative research methods including impact assessments, scenario-building, financial monitoring, business modelling, document analysis, mapping, quick-scan, case studies, stakeholder consultations, survey and data-scraping.
+We keep a clear focus on advancing academic insights in the field of media policy and media economics, and we aim to critically contribute to societal and industry debates.
 We have a strong track record in research on audiovisual markets, with a particular focus on the specificities of small markets, and a longstanding expertise in public service media and European media policy.
 Over the past two decades, we have been specializing in applied research for media industries and policymakers.
 Clients include the Flemish Government, the Dutch Government, the Ministère de la Fédération Wallonie-Bruxelles, the European Commission, Screen Brussels, VRT, SBS, Google, SACD and the Flemish independent producers’ organization (VOFTP).

 Our researchers have published widely in peer-reviewed journals and have (co-)authored several key publications in the field, including The Palgrave Handbook of European Media Policy, The Palgrave Handbook of Methods for Media Policy Research, Platform Power and Policy in transforming television markets, Creative Cluster Development: Governance, Place-making and Entrepreneurship.